 Carbohydrates top most people’s food pyramid and also the official food pyramid list recommended by the USDA.(1)

-At the head of the keto diet food pyramid, you will see a small quantity for about 5% worth of carbs.
+At the head of the keto diet food pyramid, you will see a small quantity of about 5% worth of carbs.

 This little amount of carbohydrates shouldn’t be used for any kind of dessert but should come from green cruciferous vegetables.